-Beginning in 1998, you do not have to file this statement with your Form 1040A.
+You do not have to file this statement with your tax return.
 But you must keep it for your records.
-You may use the physician's statement on page 4 for this purpose.
+You can use the physician's statement on page R-4 for this purpose.
 Your physician should show on the statement if the disability has lasted or can be expected to last continuously for at least a year, or if there is no reasonable probability that the disabled condition will ever improve.
 If you file a joint return and you checked box 5 in Part I, you and your spouse must each get a statement.

-If you filed a physician's statement for 1983 or an earlier year, or you filed a statement for tax years after 1983 and your physician signed on line B of the statement, you do not have to get another statement for 1998.
-But you must check the box on line 2 in Part II to certify all three of the following:
+If you filed a physician's statement for 1983 or an earlier year, or you filed or got a statement for tax years after 1983 and your physician signed on line B of the statement, you do not have to get another statement for 2010.
+But you must check the box on line 2 in Part II to certify all three of the following.

-- 1. You filed a physician's statement in an earlier year. - 2.
-You were permanently and totally disabled during 1998. - 3.
-You were unable to engage in any substantial gainful activity during 1998 because of your physical or mental condition.
+- 1. You filed or got a physician's statement in an earlier year. - 2.
+You were permanently and totally disabled during 2010. - 3.
+You were unable to engage in any substantial gainful activity during 2010 because of your physical or mental condition.